-Geography Waitaki District is unusual as it overlaps two regions: Otago and Canterbury.
-The Coastal Waitaki zone includes the territory of the Waitaki District Council from the Pacific coastline up the Waitaki Valley as far as Otiake Road (just before but not including Kurow), encompassing the towns of Oamaru, Palmerston, Hampden, Macraes and Duntroon, the lower Waitaki valley and delta (on the south side of the river) Climate/weather The Coastal Waitaki Zone has variable rainfall, with average rainfall around 968 mm.
+Waitaki District is unusual as it overlaps two regions: Otago and Canterbury.

+The Coastal Waitaki zone includes the territory of the Waitaki District Council from the Pacific coastline up the Waitaki Valley as far as Otiake Road (just before but not including Kurow), encompassing the towns of Oamaru, Palmerston, Hampden, Macraes and Duntroon, the lower Waitaki valley and delta (on the south side of the river)..

+The Coastal Waitaki Zone has variable rainfall, with average rainfall around 968 mm.
 It has mid to high temperatures during summer, up to 37.7°C with 20 days in excess of 25°C, and occasional severe to gale force westerly wind events during fire season.

-Land cover/ land use The Coastal Zone (Waitaki) has a wide range of farmland, forestry, and high-value public conservation land.
+The Coastal Zone (Waitaki) has a wide range of farmland, forestry, and high-value public conservation land.

 Land is predominately used for agriculture.

 Over 80 percent of Coastal Waitaki is grassland, with exotic forest the only other significant vegetation type - accounting for more than 6 percent of land cover.

-Industry Industry Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Primary production, including horticulture and agriculture Use of machinery - sparks Use of fire for land management Relevant operations affected Forestry and private forestry block owners Use of machinery - sparks Relevant operations affected Use of firebreaks Oceana Gold - Macraes Gold Mine Use of machinery - sparks Relevant operations affected Hot works and fire for refuse management in accordance with the company's risk mitigation plans Apiculture (beekeeping) Use of smoke Use of fire to destroy infested hives Impacted by restrictions on activities for suppliers
+Industry Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Primary production, including horticulture and agriculture Use of machinery - sparks Use of fire for land management Relevant operations affected Forestry and private forestry block owners Use of machinery - sparks Relevant operations affected Use of firebreaks Oceana Gold - Macraes Gold Mine Use of machinery - sparks Relevant operations affected Hot works and fire for refuse management in accordance with the company's risk mitigation plans Apiculture (beekeeping) Use of smoke Use of fire to destroy infested hives Impacted by restrictions on activities for suppliers \boxtimes

-Tourism and recreationPeople unfamiliar with local fire risk and rules Access to locations may be restricted during periods of elevated fire danger Lifeline utilities/other infrastructure Lifeline utility/ other infrastructure Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in periods of elevated fire danger Recommended vegetation mitigation practices Waitaki District Council Three Waters Protect by applying controls to surrounding areas Railway lineSparks from passing trains and during track maintenance Roading network (SH1, SH83 and SH85) Sparks or heat from moving or parked vehicles Spark causing activities during road maintenance and mowing May be restricted during periods of elevated fire danger Natural gas distribution network Gas leaks Protected by own controls on use of fire and other activities in vicinity Telecommunications networkProtect by applying controls to surrounding areas Recreational locations The Waitaki area is well known for it recreational areas, camping grounds zone that are heavily populated dur s recreational act and public conse ing the summer h ivities.
-There are rvation areas thr oliday season. many oughout the
+People unfamiliar with local fire risk and rules Access to locations may be restricted Lifeline utility/ other infrastructure Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using fire control measures Electricity transmission lines Sparking during high winds Use of auto-reclosers limited in high fire danger Recommended vegetation mitigation practices Waitaki District Council Three Waters • Protect by applying controls to surrounding areas × Railway lineSparks from passing trains and during track maintenance Roading network (SH1, SH83 and SH85) Sparks or heat from moving or parked vehicles Spark causing activities during road maintenance and mowing Natural gas distribution network Gas leaks Protected by own controls on use of fire and other activities in vicinity Telecommunications networkProtect by applying controls to surrounding areas locations